reflectoring/reflectoring.github.io/_posts/2021-12-4-spring-boot-internationalization.md

 Spring provides the following implementations of the `LocaleResolver` interface that determine the current locale based on the session, cookies, the `Accept-Language` header, or sets the locale to a fixed value:

-- `FixedLocaleResolver`: Mostly used for debugging purposes.
+- **`FixedLocaleResolver`**: mostly used for debugging purposes.
 It resolves the locale to a fixed language mentioned in the `application. properties`.
-- `AcceptHeaderLocaleResolver`: Resolves the locale using an `accept-language` HTTP header retrieved from an HTTP request.
+- **`AcceptHeaderLocaleResolver`**: resolves the locale using an `accept-language` HTTP header retrieved from an HTTP request.

 Sometimes web applications provide options to the users to select a preferred language.
 After a user selects a language, it is remembered for subsequent user interactions.
 These scenarios of remembering a locale selected by a user are handled with the following implementations of `LocaleResolver`:

-- `SessionLocaleResolver`: stores the locale selected by a user in an attribute of HTTPSession of the user and resolves the locale by reading that attribute from the HTTPSession for all subsequent requests from the same user.
+- **`SessionLocaleResolver`**: stores the locale selected by a user in an attribute of HTTPSession of the user and resolves the locale by reading that attribute from the HTTPSession for all subsequent requests from the same user.
-- `CookieLocaleResolver`: stores the locale selected by a user in a cookie on the user’s machine and resolves the locale by reading that cookie for all subsequent requests from the same user.
+- **`CookieLocaleResolver`**: stores the locale selected by a user in a cookie on the user’s machine and resolves the locale by reading that cookie for all subsequent requests from the same user.

 Let us update our application by adding a `LocaleResolver` bean to our Spring configuration class: